sharathsatish/prompt-craft/methodology/README.md

-# Enterprise Methodology: Systematic AI Integration
+# Systematic AI Integration Methodology

-*The CREATE Framework and Quality Pyramid implementation guide for enterprise teams*
+*The CREATE Framework and Quality Pyramid implementation guide for individuals, teams, and organizations*

 ## Overview

 This methodology section provides the foundational frameworks and systematic approaches that organize all content in this repository.
-Rather than treating prompt engineering as ad-hoc experimentation, this methodology transforms AI interaction into systematic engineering discipline suitable for enterprise adoption.
+Rather than treating prompt engineering as ad-hoc experimentation, this methodology transforms AI interaction into systematic engineering discipline suitable for any scale of adoption.

 ## Learning Pathway